Delivering 6700% growth in microinsurance

 Recognising the journey that poor Filipinos are on is key to the future success of Pioneer Microinsurance.

 The focus, then, has switched from securing a high volume of new enrolments to better understanding and servicing the exact needs of existing customers – especially as these needs constantly evolve.

 Recognising and developing the insurance solutions that will help them on their journeys – even before the people themselves know they need them – has become key for the future.

 To achieve success in the future, Geric argues, requires organisations to be purposefully designed for customer centricity, rather than it simply being a reactive after-thought.

 He believes that Pioneer Microinsurance will further evolve into a learning organisation, helping it to continue to provide exceptional service for its customers and contributing to the future growth of the business.

-If you want to learn first-hand from Pioneer Microinsurance’s success, join the upcoming Microinsurance Master programme.
+If you want to learn first-hand from Pioneer Microinsurance’s success, join the upcoming Microinsurance Master accelerator programme.

-Starting on February 18, 2019, you will camp out for two weeks at their offices.
-This is followed by eight weeks of tailored coaching by microinsurance leaders to implement the training takeaways back home.
+Starting on 3 July 2023, you will join a two-week immersion in Kenya and work closely with leaders from Pioneer Insurance.
+This is followed by 3 months of mentoring by microinsurance leaders to implement your takeaways back home.
 Express your interest here.